krzemienski/awesome-from-stars/README.md

 * [rigtorp/awesome-modern-cpp](https://github.com/rigtorp/awesome-modern-cpp): A collection of resources on modern C++
 * [nix-community/awesome-nix](https://github.com/nix-community/awesome-nix): 😎 A curated list of the best resources in the Nix community [maintainer=@houstdav000]
 * [sindresorhus/awesome-nodejs](https://github.com/sindresorhus/awesome-nodejs): :zap: Delightful Node.js packages and resources
+* [jupyter-naas/awesome-notebooks](https://github.com/jupyter-naas/awesome-notebooks): Ready to use data science templates, organized by tools to jumpstart your projects and data products in minutes. 😎  published by the Naas community.
 * [mayneyao/awesome-notion](https://github.com/mayneyao/awesome-notion): good tools for notion.so
 * [operator-framework/awesome-operators](https://github.com/operator-framework/awesome-operators): A resource tracking a number of Operators out in the wild.
 * [RunaCapital/awesome-oss-alternatives](https://github.com/RunaCapital/awesome-oss-alternatives): Awesome list of open-source startup alternatives to well-known SaaS products 🚀